-New Shoreham, Rhode Island 02807Block Island (The Nature Conservancy) webpage
+New Shoreham, Rhode Island 02807The Nature Conservancy webpage

 Block Island is an important stopover for migratory birds in the fall.
 Many birds, either because of inexperience or the strong fall winds, are swept off their normal path and seek rest and feed on Block Island before continuing on their journey.
 In late September the Monarch Butterfly migration peaks and is another reason to visit Block Island.

 Just off the south coast of Rhode Island, Block Island is a wildlife hotspot, providing habitat for many plants and animals that disappeared from the rest of southern New England decades ago.
 Today, nearly half of the island is permanently protected for people and nature.